7Teen17/Seven-Teen17/README.md

 - 👋 Hi, I’m @Seven-Teen17
-- 👀 I’m interested in coding
+- 👀 I’m interested in Python programming with various frameworks.
-- 🌱 I’m currently learning subjects
+- 🌱 I’m currently learning discord.py.
-- 💞️ I’m looking to collaborate on nothing.
-I work alone
-- 📫 How to reach me dont.

 <!---
 Seven-Teen17/Seven-Teen17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.